WictorKihlbaum/Webbramverk-RegisterApp/README.md

 2. Open the terminal on your computer.
 3. Navigate to the extracted folder in your terminal.
 4. Type "bundle install --without production"
-5. Run the application by either:
+5. Run the application by one of these options:
    * Start RubyMine.
 Press Run > Run 'Development: RegisterApp'.
    * Open terminal and type: `rails s`.
-5. Open your webbrowser and type "localhost:portnumber" (example: localhost:3000) in the address bar.
+6. Open your web browser and type "localhost:portnumber" (example: localhost:3000) in the address bar.

 Done!
 Start using the application locally.

 ### Reset database.
+Open the terminal and navigate to the application folder.
+Type in what it says below step by step.

-1. rake db:drop
+1. `rake db:drop`
-2. rake db:create
+2. `rake db:create`
-3. rake db:migrate
+3. `rake db:migrate`
-4. rake db:seed
+4. `rake db:seed`